NVIDIA/cuda-quantum/docs/sphinx/using/cpp.rst

 CUDA Quantum in C++
 ======================

-Here we seek to get the new user started with some basic C++ examples using CUDA Quantum.
+Welcome to CUDA Quantum!
+This is a introduction by example for using CUDA Quantum in C++.

 Introduction
 --------------------------------